 Specifically engineered CAR T cells are currently being used to treat hematologic malignancies.
 The combination of cancer vaccines and adoptive T cell therapy may also provide new treatment options for cancer patients.

-VIDEO Autologous Tumor-Infiltrating Lymphocytes (TIL) and Metastatic Melanoma
+Autologous Tumor-Infiltrating Lymphocytes (TIL) and Metastatic Melanoma

 Adoptive T cell therapy through tumor-infiltrating lymphocytes (TIL) involves the extraction of TILs from the tumor before being cultured with interleukins to form therapeutic TILs.
 The cultured tumor-infiltrating lymphocytes are then infused back into the patient to re-infiltrate the tumor and lyse cancer cells.